Grades 9-12: The Huichol Community of Mexico: Communicating with Symbols

 - Based on the two images, which plant or animal is most important to the Huichol and how can you tell?

 - Based on the symbolism in these bead paintings, what can you infer about the Huichol belief system?

-4. After a brief discussion, explain to students that the Huichol people continue to celebrate religious ceremonies in honor of creation and its elements—water, earth, fire and wind—as well as plants and animals.
+Step 4: After a brief discussion, explain to students that the Huichol people continue to celebrate religious ceremonies in honor of creation and its elements — water, earth, fire and wind — as well as plants and animals.
 Their philosophy calls for harmony with nature and the universe, and their artwork and its symbols reflect those beliefs.

 Day 2: Using Visual Prompts

 Step 1: For this creative writing activity, Huichol Image 3 and Image 4 , and have students select one of the two images to inspire their story.